More on – Is Drug Addiction a Disease?

 There are several.
 First, it places addiction into the realm of medicine.
 With 22 million customers in the US alone and tens of millions more outside the US, this creates a broad customer base for the medical industry.
 Pharmaceutical industries are hard at work creating new drugs that they can market to this industry.

 Historically, pharmaceutical companies have already marketed heroin, morphine, codeine, opium, methadone, buprenorphine and its formulations as Suboxone and Subutex, Antabuse and other medications into the addiction treatment field.
-Some of these drugs are given for an extended period of time — sometimes for years, meaning a steady business for the medical doctors administering the drugs and the pharmaceutical companies.
+Some of these drugs are given for an extended period of time — sometimes for years, meaning a steady business for the pharmaceutical companies.

 Since most of these drugs are opioids, pharmaceutical companies are working on medications to treat addiction to stimulants such as cocaine and methamphetamine.
 There is one doctor who has been working for 25 years to develop a “vaccine” that would prevent people from feeling the stimulating effects of a drug like cocaine.